HungryHowies/lab_documento/README.md

 # lab_documento

 The following documentation is using default settings for Self-Hosting on Ubuntu 22.0.4.
 Through trial and error this should  have Documenso-1.10_rc.5 working.
 The difference between that I found from version 1.9.0 and 1.10_rc.5 is the build command  on the 1.9.0. version  makes directory  /web and the 1.10 does not.
-Th following steps will show this.
+The following steps will show this.

 ## Virtual Machine prerequisite